 Senior researchers should devote particular attention to their multi-faceted role as supervisors, mentors, career advisors, leaders, project coordinators, managers or science communicators.
 They should perform these tasks to the highest professional standards.
-With regard to their role as supervisors or mentors of researchers, senior researchers should build up a constructive and positive relationship with the early-stage researchers, in order to set the conditions for efficient transfer of knowledge and for the further successful development of the researchers' careers.
+With regard to their role as supervisors or mentors of researchers, senior researchers should build up a constructive and positive relationship with the early-stage researchers, in order to set the conditions for efficient transfer of knowledge and for the further successful development of the researchers.

-Relevant legislation (permitting or impeding the implementation of this principle) Existing Institutional rules and/or practices Training of supervision and related mentor activities are part of the future action plan at UCPH, "Careers for researchers at UCPH."
+Relevant legislation Existing Institutional rules and/or Actions required When/Who (permitting or impeding the implementation of this practices principle)

+Training of supervision and related mentor activities are part of the future action plan at UCPH, "Careers for researchers at UCPH."
 UCPH is thus about to launch a project focusing on - among other things - specific career development for researchers, see draft Action Plan.
 As part of the leadership programs at UCPH research leaders are trained in general HRM including individual dialogues with the researchers.
 The research leaders are thus responsible of creating a fruitful working environment where senior researchers can act as mentors and career advisors for younger researchers.